-- Place the conditioner on a clean towel before you apply it to the leather.
+- Place the conditioner on a clean towel before applying it to the leather.
 Never use the conditioner directly on your leather.

 - Spot test the conditioner to ensure you like the results.

-- Use circular motions to rub the conditioner over the entire sections of the leather.
+- Use circular motions to rub the conditioner over the entire leather section.

-- Use a soft dry cloth to buff the leather surface after applying the conditioner gently.
+- Use a soft cloth to buff the leather surface after applying the conditioner gently.

 - Give the leather time to air dry before use.